Skip to content

 • Version Control: Documentation is stored in Git repositories

-• CI/CD: Automated build and deployment pipelines
+• :material-github-actions: CI/CD: Automated build and deployment pipelines

 • Code Review: Pull requests and reviews for documentation changes